stevenbuehler/stevenbuehler.github.io/colophon.md

 The blog is hosted on [Github Pages](https://pages.github.io), powered by the [Jekyll](https://jekyllrb.com/) blog engine.
 Pages and posts can be written using [Markdown](https://daringfireball.net/projects/markdown/) (my personal preference), X/HTML, or [Liquid](https://shopify.github.io/liquid/) markup.
 The theme is more or less stock, with a few customizations to suit my own tastes and format needs.

-I've been working to consolidate all of my email, documents, records, &c., into a single place ([iCloud](https://www.icloud.com), as that's the most convenient when working on a Mac, iPhone, or iPad), but I also use ~~[Microsoft 365](https://www.office365.com) and~~ [Google Apps](https://apps.google.com) ~~rather frequently~~ on occasion as the need arises, especially ~~Google Apps Script~~ (I've moved most of that to PowerShell Core on my Mac and Raspberry Pi) for automating a lot of things and creating "front ends" to various APIs that I work with on a regular basis, because I can set hourly triggers to keep the API tokens up to date.
+I've been working to consolidate all of my email, documents, records, &c., into a single place ([iCloud](https://www.icloud.com), as that's the most convenient when working on a Mac, iPhone, or iPad), but I also use [Microsoft 365](https://www.office365.com) and [Google Apps](https://apps.google.com) ~~rather frequently~~ on occasion as the need arises, especially Google Apps Script and [PowerShell Core](https://powershell.org) on my Mac and Raspberry Pi for automating a lot of things and creating "front ends" to various APIs that I work with on a regular basis, because I can set hourly triggers to keep the API tokens up to date.

 [Feedly](https://www.feedly.com) in combination with [NetNewsWire](https://ranchero.com/netnewswire/) keeps me up-to-speed with RSS/Atom feed reading.

-I engage in social media on [Facebook](https://www.facebook.com/stevenwatsonbuehler), [Twitter](https://twitter.com/gloriousabsenceofskill), [Instagram](https://instagram.com/gloriousabsenceofskill), and [TikTok](https://tiktok.com/@gloriousabsenceofskill), and frequently livestream on Facebook and [Twitch](https://www.twitch.tv/gloriousabsenceofskill).
-I played with Snapchat for a while but ended up not using it very much so I shut down the account.
+I engage in social media on [Facebook](https://www.facebook.com/stevenwatsonbuehler), [Twitter](https://twitter.com/gloriousabsence), [Instagram](https://instagram.com/gloriousabsenceofskill), and [TikTok](https://tiktok.com/@gloriousabsenceofskill), and frequently livestream on Facebook and [Twitch](https://www.twitch.tv/gloriousabsenceofskill).
+In 2021 I added Snapchat back (as GloriousAbsence, since it's limited to 15 characters).
+I also post a lot of video content (archived game streams, mostly) to [YouTube](https://www.youtube.com/channel/UCmugswFkJX7kFvuyqEYA9LA).

-I've started using Nvidia's [GeForce NOW](https://www.nvidia.com/en-us/geforce-now/) for gaming on my Mac instead of switching over to my PC.
+I've started using Nvidia's [GeForce NOW](https://www.nvidia.com/en-us/geforce-now/) for gaming on my Mac.

 ## Software Tools